gluestack/bolt-framework/packages/bolt/README.md

 We are currently very much an Alpha product.
 To file an issue if you face any problems or to discuss your use-case, please join our [Discord](https://discord.gg/GEP2gWgd).

-## :telephone_receiver: For Contributing or connecting with us
+## :telephone_receiver: For contributing or connecting with us

 Join our [Discord](https://discord.gg/GEP2gWgd)